Albert Einstein

 Debates featuring Albert Einstein

 I feel like my brain is dying.
-I used to be curious about everything—I read widely, took up new hobbies, asked questions constantly.
-Now I come home from my work as an accountant, scroll my phone for three hours, and go to bed.
-Last week my 8-year-old asked me why the sky is blue and I said "Google it" because I was too tired to think.
-Then I felt ashamed.
-When did I become this person?
+I used to be curious about everything—I read widely, took up new hobbies, asked questions (some say constantly).
+Now I come home from my work, scroll my phone for three hours, then go to bed.
+Last week my 8-year-old asked me why the sky is blue and I said "Google it".
+I was so tired.
+Then of course I felt a huge wave of guilt, and still do whenever I think of it.
+Am I really this person?
 I want to recapture the sense of wonder I had as a kid.
 I want to learn things for the joy of learning, not for career advancement.
 But every time I try to start a new book or hobby, I give up after a few days because it feels pointless.
-How do I rekindle curiosity when adult life has crushed it out of me? — Intellectually Dead in Indianapolis
+How do I rekindle curiosity when adult life has crushed it out of me?

 Similar Mentors